kurg/KendyVerse/README.md

 Obviously, it is a game and a work in progress :)
 It is also a splitoff from kstart2025.py

+July 2023 Moved to Paraguay

+June 2024
+20 June 2024
+Uploaded kstart2307.py to kstart2324.py
+Really happy that I now can have some help from ChatGPT :)

 Thats it for now :)